-However, this $\rho$ may not have $p{ij} = \rho d_i d_j \ll 1$ and can even make $p{ij} > 1$ , particularly in cases when the degree sequence is scaling.
-Thus, $\rho$ must often be chosen much smaller than $\rho = 1/\sum{i \in \mathcal{V}} d_i = 1/2l$ to ensure that $p{ij} \ll 1$ for all nodes i, j.
-In this case, the "typical" graph resulting from this construction
+However, this ρ may not have $p{ij} = \rho d_i d_j \ll 1$ and can even make $p{ij} > 1$, particularly in cases when the degree sequence is scaling.
+Thus ρ must often be chosen much smaller than $\rho = 1/\sum{i \in \mathcal{V}} d_i = 1/2l$ to ensure that $p{ij} \ll 1$ for all nodes i, j.
+In this case, the "typical" graph resulting from this construction with have degree sequence much less than D, however this sequence will be proportional to the desired degree sequence, $E(d_i) \propto d_i$.

-While this GRG construction yields a probability distribution on G(D) by conditioning on having degree sequence D, this is not an efficient, practical method to generate members of G(D), particularly when D is scaling and it is necessary to choose $\rho \ll 1/2l$ .
+While this GRG construction yields a probability distribution on G(D) by conditioning on having degree sequence D, this is not an efficient, practical method to generate members of G(D), particularly when D is scaling and it is necessary to choose $\rho \ll 1/2l$.
 The appeal of the GRG method is that it is easy to analyze and yields probabilities on G(D) with clear interpretations.
-All elements of G(D) will have nonzero probability with log likelihood proportional to s(g).
-But, even the $s{max}$ graph may be extremely unlikely, and thus a naive Monte Carlo scheme using this construction would rarely yield any elements in G(D).
+All elements of G(D) will have nonzero probability with log likelihood proportional to s(q).
+But even the s{max} graph may be extremely unlikely, and thus a naive Monte Carlo scheme using this construction would rarely yield any elements in G(D).
 There are many conjectures in the SF literature that suggest that a wide variety of methods, including random degree-preserving rewiring, produce "essentially the same" ensembles.
-Thus, it may be possible to generate probabilities on G(D)that can both be analyzed theoretically and also provide a practical scheme to generate samples from the resulting ensemble.
+Thus it may be possible to generate probabilities on G(D) that can both be analyzed theoretically and also provide a practical scheme to generate samples from the resulting ensemble.
 While we believe this is plausible, it's rigorous resolution is well beyond the scope of this paper.

-5.2.
-Highly Likely Constructions
+5.2 Highly Likely Constructions

 The interpretation of s(g) as (relative) graph likelihood provides an explicit connection between this structural metric and the extensive literature on random graph models.
-Since the GRG method is a general means of generating random graphs, we can in principle generate random instances of "scale-free" graphs with a prescribed power law degree sequence by using GRG as described in the previous section and then conditioning on that degree sequence.
-(More efficient, practical schemes may also be possible.)
-In the resulting probability distribution on the space of graphs G(D), high-s(g) graphs with hub-like core structure are literally highly likely to arise at random, while low-s(g) graphs with their highdegree nodes residing at the graphs' peripheries are highly unlikely to result from such stochastic construction procedures.
+Since the GRG method is a general means of generating random graphs, we can in principle generate random instances of "scale-free" graphs with a prescribed power law degree sequence, by using GRG as described above and then conditioning on that degree sequence.
+(And more efficient, practical schemes may also be possible.)
+In the resulting probability distribution on the space of graphs G(D), high-s(g) graphs with hub-like core structure are literally "highly likely" to arise at random, while low-s(g) graphs with their high-degree nodes residing at the graphs' peripheries are "highly unlikely" to result from such stochastic construction procedures.